ilkkamtk/mpjakk/docs/w1-first-app.md

       },
     };
    ```
-1. If you want to lint a certain file: `yarn eslint src/App.js`.
+1. If you want to lint a certain file: `yarn eslint src/App.js` or `./node_modules/.bin/eslint src/App.js`.
 1. You can correct code automatically with ctr-alt-l (remember to choose Google style form settings(preferences)/editor/code style/javascript first)

 **c.**